With the right growing conditions, it's easy to grow elderberries. We'll help you grow bunches of these superfood berries right in your own backyard.

 Where do elderberries grow best?

 Elderberries prefer full sun to partial shade.
 Fruiting is best in full sun, but light shade is a benefit in warmer climates.
+There are varieties available for USDA hardiness zones 3-9.

 The plants tolerate most soils, except sand.
 If you have sandy soil, amend heavily with organic matter.
 Soil pH can range from 4.5 to 8.5, but 5.5 to 7.5 is preferred.
 Plenty of organic matter will help your plants to thrive.